heurkenn/BinVis/README.md

     *   **Left Click** a node to select it.
     *   **Right Click & Drag** to pan the view.
     *   **Scroll** to zoom.
-    *   Use the **tabs** on the left to view details, assembly, or pseudo-code.
+    *   Use the **tabs** on the left to view details, assembly, pseudo-code, interact with the debugger, or use AI analysis.

 ## Project Structure

 *   `BinVis/main.py`: Entry point and main UI logic.
-*   `BinVis/binary_analyzer.py`: Core backend for parsing ELF files and disassembling code.
+*   `BinVis/binary_analyzer.py`: Core backend for parsing ELF/PE files and disassembling code.
 *   `BinVis/graph_engine.py`: Physics engine for the force-directed graph layout.
+*   `BinVis/debugger.py`: GDB interaction backend, handling execution control and data retrieval.
 *   `BinVis/ui/graph_widget.py`: Custom PyQt6 widget for rendering the graph.
+*   `BinVis/ui/debugger_widget.py`: PyQt6 GUI component for the debugger.
+*   `BinVis/ui/ai_widget.py`: PyQt6 GUI component for Gemini AI integration.
 *   `BinVis/ui/splash.py`: Startup splash screen.

 ## Testing